 The only time in the play that we see Kate subdued is when she attends her colposcopy.
 This is poignantly portrayed without the need for dialogue.
 It is Bogg-Hargroves’ mannerisms that speak a thousand words.
 As tears run down her face, reaching out for the nurse’s hand to hold, bean can placed on her stomach, this moment reveals the vulnerability and fear of a character who has been indomitable until this point.

-Wickedly funny, yet touching, Skank is a play that is a magnificent debut, brilliantly constructed and impeccably performed by Clementine Bogg-Hargroves.
+Wickedly funny, yet touching, Skank is a magnificent debut play, brilliantly constructed and impeccably performed by Clementine Bogg-Hargroves.
 It shows Kate isn’t actually a skank.
 In fact, her life is not that dissimilar to our own.

 Skank is running at Tribeca as part of the GM Fringe festival.